 DISCOVER OUR NOVELTIES

-Microglia are the main immune cells of the brain and contribute to common brain diseases.
-However, it is unclear how microglia influence neuronal activity and survival in the injured brain in vivo.
-Here we develop a precisely controlled model of brain injury induced by cerebral ischaemia combined with fast in vivo two-photon calcium imaging and selective microglial manipulation.
-We show that selective elimination of microglia leads to a striking, 60% increase in infarct size, which is reversed by microglial repopulation.
+A precisely controlled model of brain injury induced by cerebral ischaemia was develpoed combined with fast in vivo two-photon calcium imaging and selective microglial manipulation revealing the influence of microglia on neuronal activity and survival in the injured brain.
+According to the model, selective elimination of microglia leads to a striking, 60% increase in infarct size, which is reversed by microglial repopulation.
 Microglia-mediated protection includes reduction of excitotoxic injury, since an absence of microglia leads to dysregulated neuronal calcium responses, calcium overload and increased neuronal death.
 Furthermore, the incidence of spreading depolarization (SD) is markedly reduced in the absence of microglia.
 Thus, microglia are involved in changes in neuronal network activity and SD after brain injury in vivo that could have important implications for common brain diseases.
+All two-photon experiments were performed on a Femto2D-Dual microscope.

 This paper published in Nature Methods demonstrates the capabilities of the Femto3D-AO microscope developed by Gergely Katona et al. The acousto-optic two photon microscope is equipped with an electrically tunable lens focusing the excitation point very fast to any locations in 3D under the objective without mechanical restrictions.
 Scanning can be done in a near-cubic-millimeter range with high spatial and sub-millisecond temporal resolution.
 The paper describes two scanning strategies implemented on the system: continuous 3D trajectory scanning allows to precisely follow neural processes over several hundred micrometers to image the propagation of action potentials or dendritic spikes.
 Random access scanning mode supports imaging evoked or spontaneous calcium-activity in hundreds of neurons simultaneously in vivo.